Outline

 Note that the exchanging native tokens reside on different blockchains.

 Zenswap leverages USDC as a routing layer to facilitate swaps across supported blockchains.
-For example, if Alice wants to swap native ETH on the Ethereum for BNB on the BNB Chain, here’s how the Zenswap protocol will enable the swap:
+For example, if Alice wants to swap native ETH on the Ethereum for BNB on the BNB Chain, here’s how the Zenswap protocol will enable the swap (using the classic service):

-- Swap the USDC for BNB on the BNB Chain.
+- USDC is minted on the BNB Chain.

-- Send the BNB to Alice’s wallet on the BNB Chain.
+- BNB is sent to your wallet on the BNB Chain.

 Liquidity Management